eKirad/custom-react-hooks/README.md

 ### 6. `useClickOutside`

-In the following objArg: Args is used to describe the object that is passed to the hook.
+In the following *objArg* is used to describe the object that is passed to the hook.

 #### *objArg.callback*